Minimum Credit Requirements

 Students at DHS can meet this state requirement by earning credit in any of the following courses:

 General Work Study

-Interscholastic Athletics/Physical Education Option: Juniors and seniors who participate on an interscholastic sport may opt to be released from Physical Education while their sport is in season.
+Juniors and seniors who participate on an interscholastic sport may opt to be released from Physical Education while their sport is in season.
 Partial credit will be given: for each 22 school days of enrollment in Physical Education, 25 credits will be awarded.
-Application for this option must occur prior to the end of the second week of school for the fall season and/or the end of the second week following the first practice session for all other seasons.
+Application for this option must occur prior to the end of the second week of school for the fall season and/or the need of the second week following the first practice session for all other seasons.